Table of Contents

 5) Security testing

 The sensitive information of the users must be safe and sound.
-You can take care of this with security testing.
+You can take care of this with security and testing mobile apps.
 There are different types of mobile security testing:

 6) Real user condition testing

-You are to ensure that your app works properly in all conditions, not only in ideal ones.
-Real user condition testing includes the following things:
+You are to ensure that basic functionality of your app works properly in all conditions, not only in ideal ones.
+Real user condition testing includes the usability testing of following things:

 - Connection loss